Golyamo Novo

 Golyamo Novo is a village in Northern Bulgaria.
-The village is located in Targovishte Municipality, Targovishte Province. Аccording to the numbers provided by the 2020 Bulgarian census, Golyamo Novo currently has a population of 1239 people with a permanent address registered in the settlement.
+The village is in Targovishte Municipality, Targovishte Province. Аccording to the numbers provided by the 2020 Bulgarian census, Golyamo Novo currently has a population of 1239 people with a permanent address registered in the settlement.

 Geography

-Golyamo Novo village is located in Municipality Targovishte.
+Golyamo Novo village is in Municipality Targovishte.
 The elevation of the village ranges between 200 and 499 meters with an average elevation of 262 meters above sea level.
 The village's climate is continental.

 Buildings and infrastructure

 The roads in the village are in good condition.
 There is an elementary school, a grocery store, and a pharmacy.

 Other active buildings in the village are.